syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 cell.CellFormat.Paddings.Bottom = 5

-'Specify the vertical alignment of content of text
+'Specifies the vertical alignment of content of text

 cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle

-'Access the instance of the second cell in the row
+'Accessess the instance of the second cell in the row

 cell = row.Cells(1)